TITLE 86: REVENUE

 g) Gross charges shall include, but are not limited to, charges for unlisted or unpublished numbers, operator assistance, directory information, call-waiting, call-forwarding, and burglar alarm services provided by telecommunications retailers.

-h) A caller located in Illinois who calls a 900 number and receives a billing for that call at his or her service address will have made a call subject to Telecommunications Excise Tax.
+h) A caller located in Illinois who calls a 900 number and receives a billing for that call at the caller's service address will have made a call subject to telecommunications excise tax.
 The invoice to the caller for a 900 number call need not separately state the line charge and tax specifically.
 However, the telecommunications retailer is responsible for remitting the tax due on the line charge.

 i) Gross charges shall include the transmission charges for premium services.
 Time/weather, gab line/party line and other public announcement services of information and entertainment, and charges for the message content or information of those services, are not included in gross charges.